p2/OAuth2/README.md

 Usage with Alamofire
 --------------------

-Here's an extension to be used with Alamofire:
+Here's an extension that can be used with Alamofire:

 ```swift
 import Alamofire